Chester-xx/IPR-Social_Media_Website-Assignment/README.md

 - Unauthorized page access managed by users with session states and header tracking for displayed pages

 ## File Structure
-- All files fall under the "htdocs" directory in a XAMPP installation for ease of use.
+- All files fall under the "htdocs" directory in a XAMPP installation for ease of use
-- This obviously makes private files and directories more unsafe and easier to access through domain/dir
+- This obviously makes private files and directories more unsafe and easier to access through domain/dir, such as the 'content' directory
 - I did it this way to make it easier to manage the files and for testing purposes on the invigilators end

 ## Security Concerns